Isaac Solet

-Isaac Solet Bomawoko (born 16 June 2001) is a professional footballer who plays as a defensive midfielder or centre-back for Bulgarian First League side Slavia Sofia.
+Isaac Solet Bomawoko (born 16 June 2001) is a professional footballer who plays as a defensive midfielder or centre-back for Bulgarian First League side CSKA Sofia.
 Born in France, he plays for the Central African Republic national team.

 Club career

 Solet, who started his professional career with Laval II, was transferred to Reims II on January 31, 2019.

 Solet joined Bulgarian club Slavia Sofia in February 2023.

 Solet was transferred to Super League team Göztepe on loan with an option to buy, on 26 June 2024.
 He made his debut for Göztepe against Antalyaspor on 10 August 2024.

 International career

 Solet made his debut for the senior Central African Republic national team on 17 November 2023 in a World Cup qualifier against the Comoros.